masteringmodernpayments/book/basic_integration.md

 $ rails generate paperclip product file
 ```

 We should add an upload button to the Product edit form as well.
-In `app/views/products/_form.html.erb` inside the `form_for`:
+In `app/views/products/_form.html.erb` inside the `form_for` below the other fields:

 ```rhtml
 <div class="field">